Before You Adopt

 - Have you considered your lifestyle carefully and determined whether a younger or older dog would be a better match for you?

-- Can you train and handle a dog with behavior issues or are you looking for an easy-going friend?
+- Do you have the heart and time to train and handle a dog with behavior issues or are you looking for an easy-going friend?

 - Do you need a dog who will be reliable with children or one you can take with you when you travel?

-- Do you want a dog who follows you all around the house or would you prefer a less clingy, more independent character?
+- Do you want a dog who follows you all around the house or would you prefer a more independent character?